djaus2/azure-sphere-motor-hbridge/README.md

 - Enable  GPIO0 (E1) AzSphere Pin 4
 - Reverse GPIO3 (I1) AzSphere Pin 8
 - Forward GPIO2 (I2) AzSphere Pin 10
-See settings in app_manifest.json.
-The GPIO pins are somewhat arbitrary so you can chnage there.
+See settings in app_manifest.json
+The GPIO pins are some what arbitrary so you can chnage there.
 This needs to match teh settings in hbridge.h